Searching in a database is different than Googling.

 - Google is good at ignoring words that don't relate to your topic (like the, a, why, etc.).
 Databases usually take your search literally so only search for the main ideas for your topic.

-- Do not assume a database ranks relevant results like Google.
-In databases, you must refine your searches to have a manageable number of results.
+- Don't assume a database ranks relevant results like Google.
+In databases, refine your searches to have a manageable number of results.

 Choose the kind of words that would be used in your desired result.

-- For academic research, think of the terminology that is most likely to be used by scholars in that discipline.
+- For academic research, think of terminology that's most likely to be used by scholars in that discipline.